 “You have always been so much more than a nagging wife and you have so much more than 3 ungrateful children.”

-Three days after Christmas, we were surprised to see a note from the customer, Melanie Gilmer, in our inbox with some more background about her fortune:
+We remember thinking it must be from an overwhelmed mom trying to keep her cool.
+But three days later, we were surprised to see a note from Melanie Gilmer in our inbox with some more background about her fortune.

 I’m not sure who will be reading this message, but thank you for your product!
 I recently received the medium fortune cookie locket and it did not disappoint!